What is The Owners and Directors Test?

 It is self assessment which is undergone by Owners' and Directors' where they declare that there are no circumstances (''Disqualifying Conditions'') that apply to them.

-''Owners and Directors Test'' means the provisions set out in Appendix IV of The League's Regulations which can be found via by clicking here.
+''Owners and Directors Test'' means the provisions set out in Appendix III of The League's Regulations which can be found via by clicking here.

 Who does it apply to?